 Adoption Timeline – Please note that this is a pilot program and timelines provided are estimates until our first few Ghanaian adoptions are completed.
-6-12 months from dossier submission to match to a child 4-6 months from match until finalization
+6-12 months from dossier submission to referral then 4 to 6 months from referral until finalization.

 Ghana Program Highlights

 - Children receive very good care while awaiting adoption.

 - Available children are one year and older at the time of referral.
 There are children in good overall health as well as children with additional medical needs.

 More Details: Ghana Adoption with Carolina Adoption Services

 In 2017, the Hague Convention went into force in Ghana.
 Carolina Adoption Services is delighted to be one of the first U.S agencies to begin working in Ghana following implementation of the Hague.

 Our Ghana Adoption Program & Process

 CAS Ghana Program staff assist families with every step of the adoption process.

 Once completed, your dossier is sent to our in-country representative, reviewed and then submitted to the Department of Social Welfare.
 Your family is matched with a child based on the information in your home study and dossier.
 From submission of dossier until referral takes about 6 to 12 months or longer.
 Timeframes provided are estimates while this is a pilot program.

 Families receive all available information about their child.
 This information typically consists of a medical, social history, developmental and background report, along with pictures of your child.

 Ghana Adoption Travel: What to Expect

 During the first trip, families will meet their child and complete the required bonding period.
 A representative from the Department of Social Welfare will meet with you to observe how the bonding is progressing in order to approve your adoption to continue to the next steps.
 During your final trip, you will attend court, await the ruling and then apply for your child’s visa.
 Only one parent is required to travel for the second trip.

 Ghana: The Country